 What’s dt

 .
-I’ll show you how this value is calculated later.
+I’ll show you how this

 If we give objects a velocity and just let them go, they will fly off the screen before long.
 Since we’re making a version of Asteroids, we would rather they just wrapped around the screen.
 Here is a simple function that accomplishes the goal: